sizeofvoid/libopeninput/doc/user/touchpads.rst

 The number of slots may limit which features are available in libinput.
-Any device with two slots can support two-finger scrolling, but :ref:`thumb-detection` or @ref palm_detection may be limited if only two slots are available.
+Any device with two slots can support two-finger scrolling, but :ref:`thumb-detection` or :ref:`palm_detection` may be limited if only two slots are available.

 .. _touchpads_touch_semi_mt: